The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: Helicity flow and its geometrical meaning

 \begin{example}[linear shear flow] \normalfont Suppose that $\rho=1$ and $\bi{U}=x^1 \bi{e}^2$ (a linear shear flow).
 Then, $\bomega=\bOmega=\bi{e}^3$, $\partial_f C = v_3$, and hence

 Evidently, the perturbation $\tilde{f}$ does not yield variations in the fluid variables $\rho$ and $\bi{U}$, because they are independent of $x^3$. \end{example}

 This simple example suggests that $C':=\partial_f C$ is basically a momentum-like variable, which is conjugate to the coordinate parallel to $\bomega$.
-When the vector $\bomega$ is not constant; however, $C'$ becomes a \emph{generalized momentum}, mixing coordinates and momenta.
-Inhomogeneous $\bomega\cdot\bi{U}=C/\rho$ also contributes a spacial term.
+When the vector $\bomega$ is not constant, however, $C'$ becomes a \emph{generalized momentum}, mixing coordinates and momenta.
+It also contributes a spacial term $\bomega\cdot\bi{U}$ in $C'$; see (\ref{helicity_derivative}).
+An interesting analogy of $C'$ and ``canonical momentum'' of magnetized particle will be shown in Theorem\,\ref{theorem:e-2D}.
 Let us study how such a $C'$ generates a transformation in the phase space $M=X\times V$.